READ MORE ABOUT MDI READ MORE ABOUT THE NEW MONOLITHIC DOME INSTITUTE GO TO MONOLITHIC.COM

 The Monolithic Dome industry is still young, and we are just beginning to tap the potential for air-inflated designs.
 By creating this calculator, we are adding another tool for designing future structures.

-Sketch of the Tupelo storm shelters.
+Sketch of the Tupelo Storm Shelters.

 A sketch of the storm shelter design in Tupelo, Mississippi, shows the elliptical stem wall and elliptical dome inflated on top.
 Note how the overall prolate shape extends below the dome.
 Try this shape on the MDI Horizontal Ellipsoid Calculator